 Follow these 5 steps to get your HVAC business started on Facebook.
 From there, continue working towards gaining followers, reviews, and posting great content.
 If you hit a wall with content, don’t get discouraged.
 There are a ton of resources online to help.
 Also taking advantage of things like ‘Motivational Monday’ and ‘Throwback Thursday’ are simple ways to create a daily post on your Facebook Page.

 About the Author: Melanie Shoemaker is the Internet Marketing Manager at Aptora, a software development company that specializes in developing field service management software for the service industry.
-Their flag-ship software, Total Office Manager is award-winning service management software that has been helping HVAC companies become more profitable since 2004.
+Their flag-ship software, Total Office Manager is award-winning Field Service Management Software that has been helping HVAC companies become more profitable since 2004.